 - Size of the copepods

-- Temperature of the water they are used to
+- The temperature of the water they are used to

 - Type of food they eat

 - Whether they prefer to float in the water column or crawl on the substrate

 Made ubiquitous by Reef Nutrition, you may see bottles of these pods on the counter at your favorite local fish store.
 These pods are larger than your garden-variety reef aquarium pods, but fish and corals love them.
 Add them to your refugium, sump, or even directly feed them to your corals and fish for a healthy, nutritious food.